PageotD/runmd/README.md

 ```

 * `blockname`: The name of the code block to display.
-* `--file FILE`: Specify the path to the Markdown file.
+* `--file, -f FILE`: Specify the path to the Markdown file.

 </br>